rebelot/heirline.nvim/README.md

 ## About

-Heirline.nvim is a no-nonsense Neovim Statusline/Winbar/Tabline plugin designed around recursive inheritance to be exceptionally **fast** and **versatile**.
+Heirline.nvim is a no-nonsense Neovim plugin made for redenring statusline/winbar/tabline/statuscolumn format strings.
+It is designed around recursive inheritance to be exceptionally **fast** and **versatile**.

 Heirline **does not** provide any defaults, in fact, heirline can be thought of as an API to generate Vim status format strings.